Azure/aca-dotnet-workshop/docs/aca/03-aca-dapr-integration/index.md

         }
     }
     ```
     Now, we will inject the DaprClient into the Index.cshtml page to use the method `InvokeMethodAsync` (second approach).
-To do so, open the page named `Index.cshtml.cs` under folder `Pages\Tasks` and use the code below
+To accomplish this, open the page named `Index.cshtml.cs` under folder `Pages\Tasks` and use the code below
     ```csharp
     using Dapr.Client;
     using Microsoft.AspNetCore.Mvc;